The Bottom Line

 Once the rack is in position you’ll note the red button at the back, this allows the rack to tilt away from your vehicle, providing you with access to your trunk.

-The trays will handle almost any bike tire up to 2.5” width, that means even fat bikes should fit, although it is worth checking first.
+The trays will handle almost any bike tire up to 2.5” width, which means even fat bikes should fit, although it is worth checking first.

 Once you’ve unfolded the front wheel tray you can lift the bike into position and wrap the strap around the rear wheel, securing it in place.